tomordonez/tomordonez.github.io/_posts/2020-05-25-static-website-jekyll-github-pages.md

 As shown in this blog post [Deploy Jekyll to Github Pages](https://www.yegor256.com/2014/06/24/jekyll-github-deploy.html).
 You can use a gem to setup deployment of Jekyll when you are using custom plugins.

-Before you install this gem, make sure that you setup a `_config-deploy.yml` like this:

-	$ cp _config.yml _config-deploy.yml

-Add this line to `_config-deploy.yml`:

-	environment: production

 Update your `Gemfile`:

 	gem 'jgd'